Home Traders and trading books Edward Thorp: Beating The Odds – The First Quant (A Man For...

 There is another kind of risk on Wall Street from which computers and formulas can’t protect you.
 That’s the danger of being swindled or defrauded……..the point being that hedge fund investors don’t have much protection and that the most important single thing to check before investing is the honesty, ethics, and character of the operators.

-Unfortunately, he doesn’t go into detail about any of his strategies, except they all involved some kind of arbitrage.
+Unfortunately, he doesn’t detail any of his strategies, except that they all involved some kind of arbitrage.

 The last part, the fourth, is more philosophical, where he explains basic investment principles and general advice on how you should go about life and investing.
 One interesting part was that he already in 1991 concluded that Bernie Madoff was a fraud.